 Vander Kelen led the Big Ten in passing and total offense that season.
 Richter led the Big Ten in receiving yardage for the second straight season in 1962.

 Going into the 1963 Rose Bowl, the Badgers were ranked No. 2 in the country, while the Trojans were ranked No. 1.
-98,696 were there to witness this classic contest.
+There were 98,696 fans there to witness this classic contest.

 USC got off to quick start led by quarterback Pete Beathard and the Trojans were up 21-7 at halftime.
 USC increased that lead by 42-14 early in the fourth quarter.